By Spencer Kellogg | @Spencer_Kellogg

 I heard an interesting profile on the podcast Planet Money last night (Planet Money – Gun Man).
-The report detailed the short but immense biography of Cody Wilson, 28, an Austin Texas native and founder of Defense Distributed (https://defdist.org) who is using 3-D printing technology to protect the rights of gun owners in America while posing serious questions about the limits of free speech and new technology.
-Often touted as a manufacturing breakthrough for the technological age, 3-D printing promises to change the structure of production and allow companies and individuals to dynamically shift the way they create their wildest dreams.
-Wilson’s wildest dream is to upload blueprints for guns to the internet and allow anyone with access to a wifi signal and a 3-D printer the opportunity to manufacture a fully functioning unlicensed plastic gun in the privacy of their own home.
+The report detailed the short but incredible biography of Cody Wilson, 28, an Austin Texas native and founder of Defense Distributed (https://defdist.org).
+He uses 3-D printing technology to protect the rights of gun owners in America while posing serious questions about the limits of free speech and new technologies.
+Often touted as a manufacturing breakthrough for the technological age, 3-D printing is changing the scale of production and allowing companies and individuals to dynamically shift the way they create products.
+Wilson and Defense Distributed are making it possible for anyone with access to a wifi signal and a 3-D printer the opportunity to manufacture a fully functioning unlicensed plastic gun in the privacy of their own home.

-Wilson describes himself as a crypto-anarchist and his activism is reminiscent of some of the deep philosophers of the libertarian movement.
+Wilson describes himself as a crypto-anarchist and his activism is reminiscent of some of the most hardcore elements of the libertarian movement.
 As a law student at the University of Texas, Wilson published digital blueprints for a 3-D printable handgun he coined The Liberator.
 Within two days The Liberator blueprints were downloaded over 100,000 times instantly making him one of the most successful libertarian activists of the past half-century and a focal point for anti-gun activists and government watchdogs alike.
-The Statist Department Office of Defense Trade Controls Compliance (oof) claimed Wilson was in violation of the international exportation of unapproved guns and demanded the blueprints be taken down.
-Combining the agorist principles of Samuel Konkin with the free market, fuck you mentality of Ross Ulbricht, Wilson is striving to inform Americans how they can individually participate in a counter-economic action to take their God-given rights back from the paternalistic state.
-When asked about his ideas of distributing free gun blueprints, Wilson replied with the philosophical with of Konkin:
+The Department Office of Defense Trade Controls Compliance claimed Wilson was in violation of the international exportation of unapproved guns and demanded the blueprints be taken down.
+Combining the agorist principles of Samuel Konkin with the free market, fuck you mentality of Ross Ulbricht, Wilson is striving to inform Americans how they can individually participate in a counter-economic action to utilize their God-given rights.

 Unsurprisingly, Wilson has been met with social backlash and government roadblocks at every single turn.
 From an ideological standpoint, opponents argue that soaring gun violence in the country should be met with less access to guns, not more.
 From a legal standpoint, the dissemination of free information (blueprints) has been challenged as a breach of gun trafficking laws by ITAR (https://gun.laws.com/itar) and Wilson has incurred millions of dollars in legal fees in defense.
-From a cultural standpoint, Wilson is often battered and treated like a juvenile punk by a biased media and day walking society that are hell-bent on reducing the second amendment rights of Americans.
-And from a simple manufacturing g standpoint Wilson has been threatened with legal recourse by 3-D printing companies (3-D Printing Company Seizes Machine)) who have refused to allow him to use of their machines as a protest of his ideas in favor of freedom and gun rights.
+From a cultural standpoint, Wilson is often attacked and treated like a juvenile punk by an angry and dismissive media that seem hell-bent on denying full second amendment rights of American citizens.
+From a simple manufacturing g standpoint Wilson has been threatened with legal recourse by 3-D printing companies (3-D Printing Company Seizes Machine)) who have refused to allow him to use of their machines as a protest of his ideas in favor of freedom and gun rights.

 As he battles litigation in the courts, Wilson continues to expand first and second amendment rights.
 He created the free speech payment platform Hatereon that allows for the financial support of radical and controversial thinkers who have been banned from Patreon, PayPal, and Kickstarter.
 Hatereon has been featured on the SPLC’s “hate watch list” (SPLC on Hatereon) and features some of the alt and new right’s most outspoken members including blacklisted comedian Sam Hyde and Daily Stormer chief Andrew Anglin.
 By 2015 Wilson was ready to take his ideas on free-market anti-government gun ownership to another level completely.
 He listed a new product on Defense Distributed called the Ghost Gunner and this time he wasn’t using plastic.
 The Ghost Gunner (https://ghostgunner.net) is a 1500$ CNC (computer numerical controlled) desktop gun manufacturing mill that can create a range of firearms from handguns to AR-15’s out of aluminum material alone.
 For $100 worth of aluminum, any individual in this country with a basic understanding of computer software can use this CNC mill to manufacture firearms on their desktop table.
 No serial numbers & no government licenses.
 What Wilson’s CNC mill promises are completely unregulated under-the-table firearms and anti-gun activists aren’t happy about it.

 One of the great failures of the modern libertarian party is that they have not pushed activist members like Cody Wilson to the front of the movement.
-While so many in the cowardly leadership backpedal into convenient smiles and slick suits while lecturing about ballot access, men like Cody Wilson are putting forward concrete and actionable products for new counter economic measures that atomize the suggestions of our strongest thinkers.
-A dangerous man is a free man and Cody Wilson’s ideas possess the ability to make us all freer.
+While so many in the impotent leadership backpedal into convenient smiles and slick suits while lecturing about ballot access, men like Cody Wilson are putting forward concrete and actionable products for new counter economic measures that atomize the suggestions of our strongest thinkers.
+A dangerous man is a free man and Cody Wilson’s ideas possess the ability to remind us